Welcome International Students!

 Check in with Registration to initiate or reactivate your academic record.
 Please have your photo ID and proof of permanent residence with you.
 In some cases, you may be asked for additional documents to confirm your identity or residence.

-Visit Registration Welcome Center
+Visit the Registration Welcome Center

 Walk-in Service